U.S. Federal Loan

 - We have been notified that you received other aid or had other resources (Scholarships, Private Loans, Veteran's Benefits, etc.) of which we were unaware when the previous awards were made.

-- Your data and/or your parent data on the FAFSA was incorrect and the error has been corrected.
+- Your data and/or your parent's data on the FAFSA was incorrect and the error has been corrected.

-If you wish to make changes to your award letter or have questions please contact us via the VFAO Student Support Site or contact us.
+If you wish to make changes to your award letter or have questions contact us via this email.